nithyanatarajan/404-architectsnotfound/docs/Characteristics.md

 **Definition**: Remain responsive despite failures or spikes.

-- Redis + fallback cache avoids blocking due to upstream outages
+- Redis + fallback cache ensures read availability even during upstream downtime
+- All reads use cache; API hits are only made during background refresh
-- Kubernetes probes auto-recover failed pods
+- Kubernetes probes and horizontal autoscaling ensure HA behavior

-- Graceful degradation paths if InterviewLogger, Calendar, etc. are down
+---

+## ✅ Scalability

+**Definition**: System can increase throughput and responsiveness as load grows.

+- Redis used for fast reads; refresh jobs for writes
+- Services are stateless and K8s-native with autoscaling
+- DLQs and circuit breakers prevent cascading failures

 ---